strimzi/proposals/013-move-docker-images-to-quay.io.md

 * 200 pulls for authenticated users (on the free plan) per 6 hours

 In addition, images will be kept only for 6 months.
+For more details, see [Docker Hub Pricing & Subscriptions](https://www.docker.com/pricing).

 ## Motivation